Halfway Houses in Grants Pass, OR

 Services provided:

-• Substance use education, HIV and AIDS education, counseling and support and counseling for groups
+• Substance use education, hepatitis education, counseling and support and health education services

 • Adult women and adult men